 1) Identify and categorize third-party ICTs

-You must determine the criticality of the provider to the CIFA and the “sensitiveness” of data they will process.
+You must determine the criticality of the provider to the CIFA and the “sensitivity” of the data they will process.
 With this information, you can tier your third parties according to their inherent risk.
 At the same time, identify and categorize each third-party ICT according to the DORA Register of information data points.

 2) Assess your third parties